true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Scenario
 ========

 In this scenario you will imagine that you are building a system to support a stocking taking programme in a warehouse.
-Employees will scan the tags of stock items before putting them into known locations.
-This information will then be uploaded to IoT Hub before being stored in a database for reporting purposes.
+Employees will scan the tags of stock items before storing them in known locations.
+This information will be uploaded to IoT Hub and stored in a database for reporting purposes.

 Credit for this project is as follows:-